bdji/coursesRegistration/README.md

 # coursesRegistration
-This website is a form
+This website is a form that calculates courses fees
-it has a list of courses and fees it calculates courses fees